EladFirebolt/godocs/docs/Guides/security/sso/pingfederate.md

     For example:
     `urn:auth0:app-firebolt-v2:acmeorg-pingfederate`

-4. Click **Save**.
+4. Select **Save**.
 5. From the **Configuration** tab:
     - Download the signing certificate in X509 PEM format
     - Save the value of Single SignOn Service
 6. Open the **Attribute Mappings** tab, and edit the saml_subject PingOne Mapping to map to Email Address.
 Then **Save**.

-#### Configure Firebolt
+#### Configure Firebolt for PingFederate
 Once your Identity Provider(IdP) is configured, you can now configure Firebolt to integrate with your IdP.
-This can be done via the Firebolt UI, or via SQL.
+This can be done either using the Firebolt UI, or using SQL.

 ##### UI
-1. To configure the Firebolt SSO integration with PingFederate via the UI, Navigate to **Configure > SSO** in Firebolt.
+1. To configure the Firebolt SSO integration with PingFederate using the UI, Navigate to **Configure > SSO** in Firebolt.

 2. Once there, enter your Sign-on URL, Issuer, Provider, Label, Certificate, and field-mappings, where